 In the summer, I began to wrestle through the inherent weaknesses in love.
 It really struck me how closely related love and guilt were, and it took a lot of deep conversations with my friends to work through this.

-“Love is both mankind's most desirable strength and our greatest downfall and weakness.
+As my trip approached, I began to develop an unshakable anxiety.
+I was afraid to lose the grip I had developed on love and was anxious that my friendships wouldn't last.“Love is both mankind's most desirable strength and our greatest downfall and weakness.
 On one hand, we would be nothing without it.
 On the other, it makes us weak, vulnerable and predictable.
 Yet our only purpose is to love: our created longing is to attain our strongest and weakest trait” (June 7).

 “Is Ben Gibbard right when he says 'love is watching someone die'?
 Who will be with me, I wonder?”
 (July 12).